ChandlerPhillips3/Pediatric-Breathing-Rate-Machine/README.md

 # Pediatric-Breathing-Rate-Machine

 ## Overview
-Worked in a team of 6 members to create a Breathing Rate Machine for our client, an occupational therapist, in order calm the breathing rate of her younger patients.
+A team of 6 members worked together in order to create a Breathing Rate Machine for our client, an occupational therapist, in order calm the breathing rate of her young patients.

-Our Breathing Rate machine we develop was going to be made out of acrylic, laser cut into a shape of a hand on top of a box, powerded by a 9V battrery and arduino.
+The Breathing Rate machine we developed was going to be made out of acrylic, laser cut into a shape of a hand on top of a box, powerded by a 9V battrery and arduino.
 In order to calm the breathing rate of the user, we used LED lights to trace the outline of the hand for the patient, as well as a vibration motor, which would be both signal when the patient should breath in/ out to get their breathing rate in control.
 The occupational therapist would have freedom to choose different combinations of the two options with different knobs installed on the box.

 ## Chandler Phillips Main Role
 **Arduino Coding** For the LED Lights and Vibrations of the Breathing Rate Machine